Land and ownership maps

 Lune Estuary Glasson Marsh mud

-Two screenprints from a series made with mud collected from Glasson Marsh on the estuary of the River Lune near Lancaster.
+These two screenprints are from a series made with mud collected from Glasson Marsh on the estuary of the River Lune near Lancaster.
+This location is near to but outside the study area, but it was the initial source of material for all these prints.

 Lune Estuary Glasson Marsh 2